-If you need to get rid of mosquitoes in a fairly large area and do it fast with lasting effect, the mosquito fogger is a great way to do it, because it offers great results in terms of killing mosquitoes that come in contact with the fog they emit and afterwards repelling other insects, too, so they don’t venture into your yard and bother you.
+Do you need to get rid of mosquitoes in a fairly large area?
+Do you want to do it quickly, with lasting effects?
+A mosquito fogger is a great way to do just that.
+It offers great results in terms of killing the mosquitoes that come in contact with the fog.
+Afterward, they can even repel other insects, so that they won’t venture into your yard and bother you.

 Is it safe?